-In addition, to the degree of her burden, the novel depicts a man who divorced his wife because she soiled her children.
+In addition, to the degree of her burden, the noveldepicts a man who divorced his wife because she soiled her children.
 He left her because she did not properly care for the children.
 This demonstrates that it is entirely a woman's responsibility to look after and care for her children, not her husband's.
 Besides, it shows that husbands don't look after their children.
 They only want to be involved in their children's affairs when they think that they are disgraced and ashamed of their children, like what Idil's father did when she decided to marry into the Boon family clan.
 Thus, in the following, the women were gossiping that Muna's husband left because she did not keep her children properly.
-"Mother's comments reminded me of the gossip I'd heard-that Muna's husband had left her because of dirty children"19.
+"Mother's comments reminded me of the gossip I'd heard-that Muna's husband had left her because of dirty children".22

 Forced marriage is another issue raised in the novel.
-Cousins points out that the forms and meaning of marriage have changed in most African societies in the post-colonial era, and contemporary African novelists are using their writing to interrogate and explore what marriage means for African women today.
-20 Thus, she states that there are writers who compare slavery and marriage to show the vicious victimization of women by their husbands.
+Cousins points out that the forms and meaning of marriage have changed in most African societies in the post-colonial

+&lt;sup>20 Fartumo Kusow, Tale of a Boon's Wife.
+(Toronto: Second Story Press, 2017), 16 era, and contemporary African novelists are using their writing to interrogate and explore what marriage means for African women today.
+Thus, she states that there are writers who compare slavery and marriage to show the vicious victimization of women by their husbands.
 Women are forced by their relatives into arranged marriages.
 They are forced to marry a person chosen by their family members (father or brother) rather than by their own preference.
 At the same time, they may forbid them from marrying the person they love because of class, clan, and religious differences.